TheBestTvarynka/crypto-helper/README.md

 ![](/public/img/sha.png)
 ![](/public/img/jwt.png)

 The crypto-helper is a web app that helps to work with the different crypto algorithms.
-This app can hash/hmac, encrypt/decrypt, and sign/verify the data.
+This app can hash/hmac, encrypt/decrypt, and sign/verify the data, debug JWT tokens, parse ASN1 structures, compute diffs, and more.

-All computations are performed on the client side.
-This tool never sends the data to any server.
+All computations are performed on the client side. _This tool never sends the data to any server._

 ### Features